efbbrown/kaggle-data-dl/README.md

 # Overview

-This project downloads all datasets for a specified Kaggle competition in one line:
+This project downloads all datasets for a specified Kaggle competition in one line, saving the time of competitors so that they can focus on modelling.

-The command `./app.sh $COMP` will visit
+### Run without docker

-## Run it as a docker container
+### Run with docker

 `docker run -v $(pwd):/tmp/ efbbrown/kaggle-data-dl:0.2.4 ./app.sh $COMP`